My Dinner

 • Peel the asparagus.
 (Do not discard the peel).
 Chop off the wooden bit of the stems.
 Now slice the remaining stem into roughly 3 cm chunks.

-• Place the peel into a pot of water with the sugar and a little salt.
+• Place the peel into a pot of water with the sugar, a dah of lemon juice and a little salt.
 Boil for 20 minutes.

 • Now add the asparagus chunks to the broth and boil for a further 20 minutes.